qgis/QGIS-Documentation/docs/training_manual/processing/crs.rst

 reprojecting on the fly to the project CRS (``EPSG:4326``), but they are not actually the same layer.

-Open the :guilabel:`Export/Add geometry columns` algorithm.
+Open the :guilabel:`Add geometry attributes` algorithm.

 .. figure:: img/crs/add_geom.png